 Taking my new obsession to the next level, I started reading the ingredient lists on every product in my bathroom. (you might be surprised how many lists you can read in the shower while waiting for your deep conditioner to do its thing).
 From that day forward, I unknowingly became part of the green beauty revolution.

 So what is green beauty?

 It’s a movement highlighting clean non-toxic beauty products and provides consumers with the knowledge to make informed decisions about the products they buy and use every single day.

 While using safe products should be a no-brainer, I believe the most important part of the clean beauty revolution is knowledge.
-If people are aware of the health effects caused by harmful ingredients and know that these ingredients live in many of the products they purchase, then REAL change will happen.
+If people are aware of the health effects caused by harmful ingredients in their beauty products then REAL change will happen.

 So many of us (myself included) take for granted the number of different beauty products that are at our disposal.
-We also seem to have an unwavering belief that if a product is on store shelves then it must be safe, but in reality… this is just not the case.
+We also tend to have an unwavering belief that if a product is on store shelves then it must be safe, but this is just not the case.

 Many of these so-called “green” or “natural” products contain a cocktail of toxic chemicals, including formaldehyde, arsenic, and ingredients used in industrial floor cleaners (like SLS).
 And don’t even get me started on fragrance!
 This one little word can harbour hundreds of chemicals — none of which are legally required to be listed on product packaging.
-Many of these chemicals are capable of causing cancer, birth defects, nervous system disorders, hormone disruption, skin irritation, respiratory problems, and allergies… to name a few.
+Many of these chemicals are capable of causing cancer, birth defects, nervous system disorders, hormone disruption, skin irritation, respiratory problems, and allergies.

 Needless to say, after finding out the dangers of my conventional beauty routine, I headed straight to my bathroom for a beauty product detox!